-The confluence of changing travel patterns, particularly in urban areas, with the enormous growth in the availability of mobile, internet connectivity, has led to the emergence of what is now known as the disruptive transport sector1.
+The confluence of changing travel patterns, particularly in urban areas, with the enormous growth in the availability of mobile, internet connectivity, has led to the emergence of what is now known as the disruptive transport sector.
 The City of Melbourne has a role in developing and maintaining an active interest in this rapidly evolving sector, for several important, intertwined reasons.
 Firstly, the city of Melbourne is the hub of the Melbourne transport system.
 In 2014 some 854,000 people entered the municipality on a typical weekday and this is expected to rise to over 1.2 million by 2030 (City of Melbourne, 2014).
-Based on 2009 data, 46% of City of Melbourne, 2012, citing VISTA, 2009 data).
+Based on 2009 data, 46% of City of Melbourne arrivals are by public transport, 47% by private car, 4% on bike and 3% on foot (City of Melbourne, 2012, citing VISTA, 2009 data).
 Once in the municipality, only 15% of trips are by car and a much larger share of trips are conducted on foot (66%).
 Disruptive technology has the potential to alter travel patterns and mode choice.
 It is therefore in the interest of the City of Melbourne and the community it serves to stay abreast of the latest developments in this rapidly changing sector.